AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/combined-pages-object-details.md

  <li value="1">Go to the object whose <span class="bold">Details</span> page you want to access.</li>
  <li value="2"> <p>In the left panel, click <span class="bold"><Object>&nbsp;Details</span>.&nbsp;For example, for a project, click&nbsp;<span class="bold">Project&nbsp;Details</span>. </p> <p> <img src="assets/one-page-project-details-page-350x279.png" style="width: 350;height: 279;"> </p> <p>Notice the following in the new Details page:</p>
   <ul>
-   <li> <p>The page displays to the right of the left panel and it is organized in several areas. </p> <p>Your <span>Workfront administrator</span> determines what areas and what fields display on the Details page when configuring and assigning you a Layout Template.
-For information about Layout Templates in <span>the new Adobe Workfront experience</span>, see the article <a href="../../administration-and-setup/customize-workfront/use-layout-templates/use-layout-templates-customize-ui.md" class="MCXref xref">Layout templates</a>.</p> </li>
+   <li> <p>The page displays to the right of the left panel and it is organized in several areas. </p> <p>Your Workfront administrator determines what areas and what fields display on the Details page when configuring and assigning you a Layout Template.
+For information about Layout Templates in the new Adobe Workfront experience, see the article <a href="../../administration-and-setup/customize-workfront/use-layout-templates/use-layout-templates-customize-ui.md" class="MCXref xref">Layout templates</a>.</p> </li>
    <li> <p>Each area contains multiple cards that group similar information together. </p> <p> <img src="assets/project-details-with-cards-and-titles-350x148.png" style="width: 350;height: 148;"> </p> </li>
    <li> <p> The following areas display on the Details page by default:</p>
     <table cellspacing="0">